microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 4. Run **Remote-Containers: Reopen Folder in Container** and in a moment, VS Code will set up the container and connect.
 You can now edit your source code as you would in the local case.

 5. Finally, press `kbstyle(F5)` or use the **Debug view** to launch the extension and attach the debugger as you would locally.
-The window that appears will now contain your extension running inside this same container with the debugger attached to it.
+The window that appears now contains your extension running inside this same container with the debugger attached to it.

 #### Using SSH or WSL